 Types Of Accidents

-Some of the accidents that result from inadequate securement or improper loading are:
+Some of the accidents that result from improperly secured or loaded cargo are:

 - Jack-knifing – If a trailer truck’s heavy cargo shifts in balance, the trailer may swing to one side (resembling a jackknife) and cause the driver to lose control of the vehicle.